Generalizing causal inferences from individuals in randomized trials to all trial-eligible individuals: Estimation

+We can combine modeling the probability of trial participation with modeling the expectation of the outcome among randomized individuals to obtain more efficient (augmented) IP weighting estimators \citep{Robins1994, Bang2005}.
+Augmented IP weighting estimators are also \emph{doubly robust} in the sense that they are consistent and asymptotically normal when either the model for the probability of participation or the model for the expectation of the outcome is correctly specified.
+Because background knowledge is often inadequate to correctly specify the outcome model, the improved efficiency of augmented IP weighting estimators is often the primary motivation for using them \citep{Tan2007}, provided the model for the probability of trial participation can be (approximately) correctly specified.

-When $X$ is high dimensional or contains continuous components, investigators using the outcome model-based and IP weighting estimators have to respectively rely on parametric working models for the expectation of the outcome and the probability of participation in the trial.
-In most practical cases, background knowledge will be inadequate for correctly specifying these models and misspecification will lead to estimator inconsistency.
-We can improve robustness to misspecification by combining the two models to obtain doubly robust estimators; these estimators can be viewed as efficient (augmented) versions of the IP weighting estimator \cite{tan2007comment}.
-The theory of doubly robust estimation is extensive and multiple estimators, with different behavior in finite samples, are doubly robust \cite{scharfstein99rotnizky, robins2007comment}.
-Here, we examine two estimators that are easy to implement in standard statistical packages.
+The theory of augmented IP weighting estimation is extensive and multiple estimators, with different behavior in finite samples, are doubly robust \citep{Robins1994, robins2007}.
+Here, we examine three estimators that are easy to implement in standard statistical packages.